-In order to determine if there has been a likely breach of any express term(s) of the contract I have considered the supplier's documentation from around the time Mr B bought the treatment and which has been made available to me by HFL, alongside other information such as Mr B's testimony.
+In order to determine if there has been a likely breach of any express term(s) of the contract I have considered the supplier's documentation from around the time Mr T bought the treatment and which has been made available to me by HFL, alongside other information such as Mr T's testimony.

-I consider all parties agree Mr B entered into a contract for aligner treatment with the supplier.
-I acknowledge that I don't have a copy of Mr B's specific treatment plan or the contractual agreement signed.
-But from the information I have (including Mr B's testimony) I am satisfied that on balance the core contract was for a set of aligners used for straightening teeth over a short term treatment duration of several months.
+I consider all parties agree Mr T entered into a contract for aligner treatment with the supplier.
+I acknowledge that I don't have a copy of Mr T's specific treatment plan or the contractual agreement signed.
+But from the information I have (including Mr T's testimony) I am satisfied that on balance the core contract was for a set of aligners used for straightening teeth over a short term treatment duration of several months.

-Mr B does not dispute that he received the initial set of aligners and that he used these.
-However, when Mr B approached HFL with his complaint in December 2023 he has argued he was halfway through his treatment/it was incomplete.
+Mr T does not dispute that he received the initial set of aligners and that he used these.
+However, when Mr T approached HFL with a complaint he indicated his treatment was not complete.

 From what I understand the supplier's aligner plans generally last around 4-6 months.
-After which a customer would order retainers to preserve the results.
-I can see Mr B took out his plan in January 2023 - so should have been finished by about June 2023.
-It seems this is supported by the fact his retainers were ordered in June 2023.
+After which a customer would get retainers to preserve the results.
+I can see Mr T took out the plan in February 2023- so should have been finished by about July/August 2023.
 I think this is around the time when the treatment plan ended.
-I understand that the supplier approved Mr B for a 'new' 2 month 'touch-up' plan in August 2023 as he wasn't happy with his results.
-But I don't think this means his core treatment was incomplete.
+And I note that this is reinforced by Mr T being approved for a further 3 month 'touch-up' plan in August 2023 as he wasn't happy with the results.
+However, I don't think this means the core treatment was incomplete.
 It appears that had ended and further refinements were approved as part of an aftercare offering (subject to the approval of the treating dentist).

 On this basis I don't think this can be characterised as a case of goods or services not received or a technically incomplete treatment.
-So prima facie - the core of the agreement was provided by the supplier to Mr B and there is no breach of contract in that sense.
+So prima facie - the core of the agreement was provided by the supplier to Mr T and there is no breach of contract in that sense.

-A more accurate assessment of Mr B's claim (to me) is that he was unhappy with the results from the treatment he got compared to the expectation he had going in.
+A more accurate assessment of Mr T's claim (to me) is that he was unhappy with the results from the treatment he got compared to the expectation he had going in.

-I don't know what Mr B's projected outcome was - unfortunately neither Mr B or HFL appear to have that information (and now the supplier is out of business this information held on its treatment system appears to be lost).
-We also don't have an expert report or similar information showing what results Mr B actually achieved following the initial treatment.
+I don't know what Mr T's projected outcome was - unfortunately neither Mr T or HFL appear to have that information (and now the supplier is out of business this information held on its treatment system appears to be lost).
+We also don't have an expert report or similar information showing what results Mr T actually achieved following the initial treatment.

-However, while this situation is not ideal I am not persuaded the lack of information disadvantages Mr B in the way that might be expected.
+However, while this situation is not ideal I am not persuaded the lack of information disadvantages Mr T in the way that might be expected.
 I conclude this because, on balance, I am not persuaded the results of the treatment were contractually guaranteed to match a certain projection in any event.
 I will explain.

-I consider it likely Mr B signed an agreement with the supplier which included a consent form - as is usually the case with such treatments.
-We don't have the one Mr B signed but HFL has provided the standard consent/terms and conditions form the supplier used and that states the various and numerous risks, uncertainties and variables with such a dental treatment.
-It seems likely to be the same form Mr B would have signed.
-Furthermore, Mr B has not persuasively disputed awareness or agreement to the 'informed consent' clause including the provision I refer to below contained in the documentation as follows:
+I consider it likely Mr T signed an agreement with the supplier which included a consent form - as is usually the case with such treatments.
+We don't have the one Mr T signed but HFL has provided the standard consent/terms and conditions form the supplier used and that states the various and numerous risks, uncertainties and variables with such a dental treatment.
+It seems likely to be the same form Mr T would have signed.
+Furthermore, Mr T has not persuasively disputed awareness or agreement to the 'informed consent' clause including the provision I refer to below contained in the documentation as follows: